-In addition to the core partners, who are signatory to the agreement, the Foothill Valley LPA lists several community partners, including America's Job Center of California, which are to the employment services function of the plan.
+In addition to the core partners, who are signatory to the agreement, the Foothill Valley LPA lists several community partners, including America's Job Center of California, which are to address the employment services function of the plan.

 Foothill WDB regularly collaborates with DOR staff and special education providers in serving individuals with disabilities of all kinds.
-Following the finalization of the LPA, we were preparing to begin discussions with DOR regarding our role in businesses outreach to support the LPA partners' CIE goals.
-These plans were thwarted by the onset of COVID.
-As Los Angeles County moves toward a fuller reopening, we will work to resume these discussions.
+With widespread reopening following the pandemic, the WDB has engaged in discussions with DOR regarding our role in businesses outreach to support the LPA partners' CIE goals.
+Foothill WDB plans to collaborate with all LPA partners to ensure that our local workforce system fully supports the statewide blueprint.